autistic-symposium/searcher-cowswap-py/README.md

 #### Liquidity sources

-* Support for constant-product AMMs, such as Uniswap V2 (and its forks).
-An Uniswap pool is represented by two token balances.
+* Support for constant-product AMMs, such as Uniswap V2 (and its forks), where pools are represented by two token balances.

 #### Orders types

-* Support for single order instances (limit price orders).
+* Support for limit price orders for single order instances.
-* Support for multiple orders on a single token pairs instance.
+* Support for limit price orders for multiple orders on a single token pairs instance.
-* Support for multiple orders on multiple token pairs instances.
+* Support for limit price orders for multiple orders on multiple token pairs instances.